Fostex B-16

 How is it different?

 Providing noise reduction on silence is not all that difficult.
 For many years, conventional companders have been around which dramatically reduce noise – between selections on a tape or record.
 Yet it is just as important to have noise reduction when there is music playing.
 While music will mask the noise part of the time, there are times when it won’t.
 A bass drum note for example, cannot hide tape hiss, no matter how loud the drum is; the ear can detect both simultaneously.
-Conventional wide-band compansion systems affect noise reduction at the time of playback by turning down the volume when there is little or no music present.
+Conventional wide band compansion systems affect noise reduction at the time of playback by turning down the volume when there is little or no music present.
 This turns down the noise as well.
 But they also turn the volume back up again on louder music and so turn the noise back up at the same time.
-Thus the bass drum note is accompanied by a burst of tape hiss – tape hiss which is audible if there is no music at higher frequencies to hide it.
+Thus, the bass drum note is accompanied by a burst of tape hiss – tape hiss which is audible if there is no music at higher frequencies to hide it.

 This problem is called noise modulation.
-It means that with any conventional wide band compander, the noise level is constantly shifting up and down with changes In the level of music.
+It means that with any conventional wide band compander, the noise level is constantly shifting up and down with changes in the level of music.
 Dolby noise reduction on the other hand is free of noise modulation on virtually any type of music.
 Unlike conventional wide band companders, Dolby C type noise reduction operates over a constantly changing or sliding band of frequencies.
 The band extends low enough to provide very effective noise reduction on silence.
 But in the presence of music, the band slides up just out of the way of the music, so that any noise at frequencies above the music is almost as effectively reduced as if the music wasn’t there.
 The presence of music does not prevent noise reduction from occurring where it is still needed.

 Sound improvements

-In addition noise reduction that does not get in the way of the music, Dolby C achieves two further improvements.
+In addition, noise reduction that does not get in the way of the music, Dolby C achieves two further improvements.
 There’s the ‘anti-saturation’ circuit that helps to prevent high frequency tape saturation.
 And spectral skewing which reduces the possibility of encode/decode errors due to the normal variations in tape formulation.
 Incorporation of Dolby C in the Fostex B-16 results in clear, tight sound recordings that are easy to achieve.

 Fostex B-16 Audio Electronics

 The innovation in the audio circuits of the B16, is more than just the achievement in signal quality.
 Great care was taken at the system design stage to ensure that the status of all channels could be switched and seen with ease.
-So it’s not at all surprising that this compact multitrack offers unique operating advantages.
-For the first time, here is a sixteen track recorder where everything is where you would expect for fast and smooth operation.
+So, it’s not at all surprising that this compact multitrack offers unique operating advantages.
+For the first time, here is a sixteen-track recorder where everything is where you would expect for fast and smooth operation.
 Metering, monitoring, record selection and status are located as individual control strips.

 Cross referencing any channel’s status and level is instant, so minimising the possibility of error when working fast or alone.
 There’s more of a chance to concentrate on the truly creative side of multitrack.
 Progress in electronic design is already at a stage where poor quality, drift and breakdown are all but a thing of the past.
-Innovation today is in building equipment that’s is easier to use and own.
+Innovation today is in building equipment that’s easier to use and own.
 The B16 achieves all the goals of quality.

 Head assembly

 The precision head assembly is a breakthrough in design that has made the unique format of the B-16 possible.
 Fostex pioneered the technology of narrow gauge multitrack on open reel.
 Now development of this new head marks true progress.
 High-hardness permalloy is employed, with a core design which reduces head bump effects to less than 1dB.
 A crosstalk figure of only 55dB at 1 kHz. easily matches that of conventional machines using tape of twice the width.
 It is more on par with recorders using tape four times the width.
-The precision staggered erase head design ensures complete erasure of all signal between tracks.
+The precision staggered erase head design ensures complete erasure of all signals between tracks.
 The heads are bridge mounted for accessible azimuth adjustment

 A sound assembly